 Use images to bring additional information

 Emphasize your message with appropriate graphics and visuals, informing users that something goes beyond its usual schedule and standard operations.
-You can even temporarily change your profile or cover images to bring additional information to users.
+You can even temporarily change your profile or cover images to make it clear for users what's going on.

 Create a "boxing ring" and set there your rules

 You might be surprised by this suggestion for your crisis management plan, but sometimes it's crucial to provide users an opportunity to express their negative comments and opinions.
 It may even be your FAQ section.
 Let users freely express what they feel toward an issue.
 How can your company benefit from it?
 There are four significant advantages.

 - It's the area of your control and a boxing ring where you can set rules.
 If you don't create such a communication area, your followers will do it without you, and you may completely lose control over the conversation.

 - It allows you to find out and monitor a crisis at its early stages.